ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.65 (10th October 2020) =
+* Added: Integrated Truepush in push notification section #4644
+* Added: Easy select option for category module #4672
+* Added: Option to change the image size for the related posts thumbnail #4534
+* Added: Option to change the image size of the first image in Swift theme #4476
+* Fixed: Validation error in the in-content related post #4729
+* Fixed: Image elements do not have alt attributes #4757
+* Fixed: When genesis theme is activated getting SEO error notice #4758
+* Fixed: Removed third party plugins notices on the AMP option panel #4730
+* Fixed: Instant articles not working when Site directory or Installation directory is different #4690
+* Fixed: Clicking on the menu gets # at the end of the URL in design 2 #4722
+* Fixed: Need to add tag for disqus comments #4692
+* Fixed: Optimize menu caching code #4657
+* Fixed: View non amp version is not working in mobile due to conflict with Redis Cache and WP Rocket #4614
+* Fixed: Backend button translation #4717
+* Fixed: Social share Buttons do not have an accessible name using Design One #4764

 = 1.0.64.1 (5th October 2020) =
 * Fixed: Images are not appearing in AMP with Shortpixel plugin #4738